 Parents imagine their child’s future from the moment they find out they’re expecting.
-By a first prenatal doctor visit, parents may have countless plans for their baby.
+Before even seeing the OB, parents may have countless plans for their baby.
 Now different plans must be made.
 For this reason, palliative care may be recommended before, during, and after delivery.

 Palliative care may be recommended for newborns who: